ukparliament/vagrant/webops-dev-vm/README.md

 Before creating the machine, ensure that you have the following files in place on your host machine:

- * A .gitconfig file in your home directory with any Git settings that you wish to use.
  * An .aws folder in your home directory containing your AWS settings.
    This can be created by installing the AWS command line tools and running `aws configure`.